Apple TV beckons as jackpot in Hon Hai's Sharp gamble

 It’s a gamble because, Chen said, there is no guarantee that Sharp/Hon Hai would actually get the orders.
 For example, if Apple wanted to use the new AMOLED technology, an alternative to LCD displays, in the TV, Sharp would have to develop it because it does not yet have it.

-The TV, said to be coming to stores later this year at the earliest, has, like most of the company’s products, been the subject of much talk and rumour on Apple-related and other we b sites.
+The TV, said to be coming to stores later this year at the earliest, has, like most of the company’s products, been the subject of much talk and rumor on Apple-related and other websites.

 Likened to a giant iPad and christened by some the “iTV”, the device could possibly have a 42-inch screen, and may have voice control via the Siri technology that runs on the latest iPhones.
 Reports have also said that Apple is seeking exclusive content for the device.